 The public debt situation in the U.S. gives the President-elect very little wiggle room.
 The OECD, in its latest forecast, suggests that nominal GDP may be able to outgrow the expansion in public expenditure mooted by Mr. Trump.
-Maybe, but the economic lessons from the last decade and a half give us justified cause for scepticism.
+Maybe, but the economic lessons from the last decade and a half give us justified cause for skepticism.

 It seems that every politician, of whatever political persuasion, is tempted to spend money that is not theirs.
 The rewards of doing so flow to the few.
 It is a sad but true fact that the gap between the “haves” and the “never will have” continues to widen.
 We doubt that the policies of the President-elect will do anything to redress this imbalance.

 It is not just the headline GDP statistics that have been well below par during this “recovery”.
-The comment applies equally to employment, real wages, consumption, trade, labour productivity and capital investment.
+The comment applies equally to employment, real wages, consumption, trade, labor productivity and capital investment.
 All of these factors are inextricably linked with cause and effect, always difficult to disentangle, but if one stands above the others as indicative of the economic malaise since the crisis it is the global phenomena of weak productivity growth (output per worker).
 Once again the OECD provides us with a stark illustration of the difference “this time around” relative to the past.

 The view that we have expressed in past Pyrspectives is that loading an economy with debt is a palliative that works for a while but inevitably reaches a point of diminishing returns and then downright danger.
 The financial crisis of 2008-9 is an example of the “downright danger” stage.
 Since then, the ebb and flow of the global economy has been decidedly “odd” — it has been unlike any other post-recession recovery as the OECD has highlighted — and it doesn’t appear that it is about to change.